AHendley84/Pizza-Stop-MIlestone-Project-3/README.md

 ### Frameworks, Libraries and Programs Used
 - [Balsamiq](https://balsamiq.com/) was used for pre-visualisation of the pages.
-- [Google Fonts](https://fonts.google.com/) was used to import the the 'Russo One' and 'Exo 2' fonts into the style.css file.
+- [Google Fonts](https://fonts.google.com/) was used to import the the 'Bebas Neue' and 'Ubuntu' fonts into the style.css file.
 - [Font Awesome](https://fontawesome.com/) was utilised for icons used on the site for the social media icons.
 - [Materialize](https://materializecss.com/) was used for responsive grids, navigation elements, cards, CSS and button elements.
 - [Git](https://git-scm.com/) was used for version control.
 I utilised the CLI terminal in Visual Studio to commit and push to GitHub.